 In Oak Park/Highland Park, the organization assisted with funding the renovation of the 622 Euclid Apartment, rehabilitated three properties and demolished two, supported seven projects as part of the block challenge program, and assisted with developing the Hiland Park Bakery, Hiland Park Hardware Building, Chuck’s and The Slow Down Coffee Company.

-In the Drake Area, the organization assisted with funding the renovation of 1115 35th Street, acquired one property for rehabilition and supported 67 projects as part of the block challenge program.
+In the Drake Area, the organization assisted with funding the renovation of 1115 35th Street, acquired one property for rehabilitation and supported 67 projects as part of the block challenge program.

 In the Franklin Area, Invest DSM assisted with funding the renovation of 1446 47th Street, supported 49 projects through the block challenge program, planned work for two public art projects and supported a New Year’s neighborhood gathering at Snookie’s with more than 300 attendees.

-In Columbus Park, the organization assited with funding the acquisition of six properties for demolition and redevelopment, supported a resident-organized spring cleanup day and designed a new logo for the neighborhood.
+In Columbus Park, the organization assisted with funding the acquisition of six properties for demolition and redevelopment, supported a resident-organized spring cleanup day and designed a new logo for the neighborhood.

 While City Council action on this program has been delayed until FY2021, Local Option revenue will be used to move this program forward.
 Once approved by City Council, this program will look at the exterior of all owner-occupied and commercial buildings throughout the city for exterior maintenance problems and work with property owners to address them.